NREL/jade/docs/source/spark_jobs.rst

 2. Set the JADE command in ``commands.txt``/``config.json`` to be ``bash sleep.sh``.

-3. Setup the environment.
-Before running your scripts it is important that you set the ``SPARK_CONF_DIR`` environment variable so that your SparkSession gets initialized with the correct parameters.
+3. ssh to the first compute node in your allocation.

+4. If you want to use the custom Spark environment created by Jade, set the ``SPARK_CONF_DIR`` environment variable so that your SparkSession gets initialized with the correct parameters.

 This example assumes that your JADE output directory is ``./output`` and there is one job named ``1``.